amkhlv/usr/share/notes/pam/setup.md

     with such settings, we will have the one-time pads on the USB regenerated every time

-- Add the following line to `/etc/pmount.allow`:

-        /dev/disk/by-uuid/xxxxxxxxxxxxxxx

-    where `xxxxxxxxxxxxxxx` is the UUID of the flashka partition on which the pads are

 - Set the permissions on the `.pamusb` partition in flashka

     Mount the flashka and: